teiband/python-plot-utilities/docs/bin_and_mean.md

         numpy arrays.
     bins : <int> or <array_like>
         Number of bins (an integer), or an array representing the actual bin edges.
+If bin edges, edges are inclusive on the lower bound, e.g., a value 2 shall fall into the bin [2,3), but not the bin [1,2).
         Note that the binning is done according x values. distribution : <str>
         Specifies which distribution the y values within a bin follow.
 Use 'lognormal' if you want to assert all positive y values.
 Only supports